olivier-carrere/redaction-technique.org/src/content/docs/en/formats/formats-structures-et-non-structures.md

 In an unstructured format such as FrameMaker's traditional format, the technical writer is under no obligation to organize the information according to its meaning.
 If rigorous editing rules are not scrupulously followed, the information provided to the user is likely to be unclear and difficult to navigate quickly.

-With structured formats such as DITA XML, on the other hand :
+With structured formats such as DITA XML, on the other hand:

 - the technical writer concentrates on content,
 - information is presented to the user in a coherent, predictable organization,